mmiv-center/DICOMAnonymizer/README.md

  - fast de-identification (multi-threaded, C++)
  - de-identifies data inside sequences instead of deleting them so overlays survive the procedure

+### Limitations

+This tool has been written to work as an importer for a (vendor neutral) PACS system.
+In such a setup data de-identified from the same participant is expected to align with previous data for the same participant and study if the same participant ID and name is used.
+This is achieved by using study instance uids that are hashed.
+Series that comes later should therefore match at the study level.
+It is not possible to recover the original patient ID, patient name and study/series/image instance UIDs from the de-identified fields as no tracking information is stored in the DICOM files.
+But, identical input data will result in the same hashes.
+This can be seen as an implicit coupling list - a price we have to pay to be able to use the tool in our research PACS during the data capture stage of a project.

+The used SHA256 algorithm for hashing per project is very fast to compute.
+This will allow an attacker to create many random tries for a brute-force attack.
+At the worst case this would allow the attacker to recover the original study/series/image instance UIDs.
+PatientID and PatientName tags are set manually and are therefore not exposed to such an attack.

 ## Build
 The executable can be compiled or created inside a docker container.
 Here the instructions on how to build and run the docker container.
 Look at the Dockerfile to see how the build is done locally.